rwbr/flutter_neat_and_clean_calendar/README.md

 ///     executed when the view changes to expanded or to condensed
 /// [onRangeSelected] contains a callback function of type [ValueChanged], that gets called on changes
 ///     of the range (switch to next or previous week or month)
+/// [onEventSelected] is of type [ValueChanged<NeatCleanCalendarEvent>] and it contains a callback function
+///     executed when an event of the event list is selected
 /// [isExpandable] is a [bool].
 With this parameter you can control, if the view can expand from week view
 ///     to month view.
 Default is [false].
 /// [dayBuilder] can contain a [Widget].
 If this property is not null (!= null), this widget will get used to
 ///     render the calenar tiles (so you can customize the view)
+/// [eventListBuilder] can optionally contain a [Widget] that gets used to render the event list
 /// [hideArrows] is a bool.
 When set to [true] the arrows to navigate to the next or previous week/month in the
 ///     top bar well get suppressed.
 Default is [false].
 /// [hideTodayIcon] is a bool.
 When set to [true] the dispaly of the Today-Icon (button to navigate to today) in the